cevv-be/Condor-simu/UDP2json/README.md

 ## udp2json.json configuration file

-The udp2json*.json* file stores the configuration parameters to udp2 json.
+The udp2json*.json* file stores the configuration parameters to udp2json.

 The sections of the file are:

 - http http server settings, patch to json and dash pages, location of the dash pages.
     - udp:
-      - liste port
+      - listen port
       - relay addr: an *ip address: port number* pair for a downstream additional condor udp client (i.e. 6DOF platform)
 - metrics unit:
         list of *metric name/metric pair*
-        Only the metrics with a unit, presnet in the files are served to the dashboard.
+        Only the metrics with a unit listed in the files are served to the dashboard.

-Available metrics are documented in the "Cockpit Builders" chapter of the condor manual.
+Available metrics are documented in the "Cockpit Builders" chapter of the Condor manual.

 ```
 {